Breast Cancer Detection Using CNN in Python

 X_test = X_test.reshape(114, 30, 1)

 A Sequential() function is the easiest way to build a model in Keras.
 It allows you to build a model layer by layer.
 Each layer has weights that correspond to the layer the follows it.
-We use the add() function to add layers to our model.
+Use the add() function to add layers to our model.

 Conv1D() is a 1D Convolution Layer, this layer is very effective for deriving features from a fixed-length segment of the overall dataset, where it is not so important where the feature is located in the segment.
 In the first Conv1D() layer, we are learning a total of 36 filters with size of the convolutional window as 3.
 The input_shape specifies the shape of the input.
 It is a necessary parameter for the first layer in any neural network.
-We will be using the ReLu activation function.
+The ReLu activation function is used here.
 The rectified linear activation function or ReLU for short is a piecewise linear function that will output the input directly if it is positive, otherwise, it will output zero.

 The Rectified Linear Unit(ReLu) is the most commonly used activation function in deep learning models.
 The function returns 0 if it receives any negative input, but for any positive value x it returns that value back.
 So it can be written as f(x)=max(0,x)